AMERICAN LEGION AUXILIARY UNIT 501

 WHAT'S IN IT FOR ME?

-The personal reward of standing above and beyond most Americans, and who, while you did not personally serve in a military position, you did indeed , and also now a few men, stand along side a service person, providing support and reassurance that our country needed them.
+The personal reward of standing above and beyond most Americans, and who, while you did not personally serve in a military position, you did indeed stand alongside a service person, providing support and reassurance that our country needed them.

-Work alongside, together with other women, and men, who feel that their time is well spent in the social and support side of the American Legion.
+Work alongside, together with other women who feel that their time is well spent in the social and support side of the American Legion.